burgaard/string-algorithms/README.md

 considered for sorting.
 In that case, `getEntry` could be `entry => entry.slice(1)`.

 Returns a new array with the sorted entries.

+**Note:** Although this is a linear-time sort algorithm, it requires input to be of a uniform length (arrays with k entries, strings with at most k characters, digits with at most k digits and so on).
+The constant overhead is also pretty big, so for something as simple as sorting integers, a fast O(n * log(n)) implementation will probably beat radix sorting even for pretty big n.

 ### `function suffixArray(s, terminator)`